RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-04-beaglebone-black-ubuntu-ruby-rails-part-2.markdown

 half an hour.
 So let's re-size first.
 <!--more-->
 ###Re-Sizing the Partition
 Why didn't the partition have the right size when we downloaded the image file?
-That's a good question.
+Good question.

-My speculation: The image file was designed to be as small as possible in order to minimize download time.
+My guess: The image file was designed to be as small as possible in order to minimize download time.
 I plan to test this theory by creating a new image with a larger size and a pre-installed GUI.
 If the test is successful, results will be posted on this blog.
 If the mission fails, then the secretary will disavow any knowledge...

 To re-size the partition, do the following: